 Subsection 20(2) of the Instrument provides that a designated benchmark administrator must publish the procedures it will follow in the event of a significant change to or the cessation of a designated benchmark it administers, including procedures for advance notice of the implementation of a significant change or a cessation.
 We would consider a change in the person or company acting as the benchmark administrator of a designated benchmark to be an example of a significant change.
-Consequently, we would expect the designated benchmark administrator's procedures to include procedures in the event of a change in the administrator of a designated benchmark it administers, including procedures for advance notice of the change in administrator.
+Consequently, we would expect the designated benchmark administrator of a designated benchmark administrator.